Land Rover LR2 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Land Rover LR2 are $1,078 a year including full coverage.
-Comprehensive costs approximately $198, collision insurance costs $248, and liability coverage is $474.
-Buying just liability costs around $522 a year, and insurance for high-risk drivers costs around $2,314.
+Average insurance rates for a Land Rover LR2 are $1,078 a year for full coverage.
+Comprehensive insurance costs an estimated $198 a year, collision insurance costs $248, and liability costs $474.
+Buying just liability costs as little as $522 a year, and insurance for high-risk drivers costs $2,314 or more.
 Teenage drivers receive the highest rates at up to $4,260 a year.

 Average premium for full coverage: $1,078

-Rates are based on $500 policy deductibles, 30/60 liability coverage, and includes UM/UIM and medical coverage.
-Rates are averaged for all 50 U.S. states and for different LR2 trim levels.
+Price estimates include $500 comprehensive and collision deductibles, minimum liability limits, and includes both medical and UM/UIM coverage.
+Rates are averaged for all states and LR2 trim levels.

 Price Range by Coverage and Risk

-For the average driver, prices range range from as low as $522 for a discount liability-only rate to a much higher rate of $2,314 for a policy for a high-risk driver.
+For the average driver, prices range range from as low as $522 for basic liability insurance to a high of $2,314 for high-risk insurance.

 Price Range by Location

-Choosing to live in a large city has a large influence on car insurance prices.
-Rural locations tend to have a lower frequency of comprehensive and collision claims than densely populated cities.
-The price range example below illustrates how location impacts auto insurance prices.
+Your location can make a big difference on insurance rates.
+More rural locations tend to have a lower frequency of accident claims than densely populated cities.
+The diagram below illustrates how location impacts insurance prices.

 Use the form below to get customized rates for your location.